Zuehlke/software-engineering-corner/drafts/pair-programming-mistakes.md

 This not only helps to keep our minds fresh but also ensures that we are on the same page throughout the process.

 ## Guiding a Junior
-I recently had the situation, where I pair programmed with a junior developer who had just joined our team.
+I recently had the situation where I pair programmed with a junior developer who had just joined our team.
 As a more experienced developer, I took on the role of the navigator while the junior, understandably nervous due to his newness to the team, was the driver.
 During our pairing session, I provided many tips and tricks to the junior, particularly on how to navigate within the IDE.
 However, I noticed that our progress significantly slowed down.